+The Wind Tunnel, but thanks to Fuel Meter Of Power and Kryptonite Is Everywhere, Miroku can't use it too much.
 To elaborate: Miroku has what amounts to his own personal black hole in his hand, which he can use to suck any foe into oblivion.
 Early on in the series, Naraku begins using some poison bees that would kill Miroku if he sucked them in.
 This leads to nearly every episode having a scene where Miroku tries to use his world-breaking power, only for the bees to show up out of nowhere, forcing him to back off.

 Strike Me Down with All of Your Hatred: Naraku urges Sango to kill him while he's holding Rin in his arms.
 Of course this being Naraku, he's not really going to die since he's only an illusion, but Rin is real and if Sango strikes the girl will die, filling the Shikon no Tama with darkness.

 Suck Out the Poison: Myoga, being a flea youkai, did this twice.
 Once when Inuyasha was poisoned during his human night, and once barely saving Kagome, Sango and Miroku, when they almost died from Mukotsu's poison.

 Summon to Hand: Tessaiga has done this for Inuyasha a few times, although is more Summon to Scabbard.